JamilHassiba/web-development-practice/README.md

 # 🌐 Web Development Practice

-Some projects I built while learning web development, numbered in the order I worked through them. `00` is a set of loose exercises rather than a project.
-Everything from `01` on is a self-contained project.
+Some projects I built while learning web development, numbered in the order I worked through them. `00` and `06` are exercise sets rather than projects.
+Everything else is a self-contained build.

 | #  | Project                                       | What it practices                                                                       |
 |----|-----------------------------------------------|-----------------------------------------------------------------------------------------|